 Researchers at Cornell AgriTech in Geneva, NY, involved in the Cornell Hemp Program, work on end-to-end solutions from plant science and breeding to product and market development.

-Hemp is an emerging industry unlike any other we’ve seen in generations.
+Cannabis is an emerging industry unlike any other we’ve seen in generations.
 People cut down their cider trees and hops during Prohibition, which was only law for thirteen years.
 Cannabis was criminalized over 80 years ago in the United States.
 Troves of scientific and cultural information were destroyed that will need to be replaced.

 Emerging industries have potential, and that’s why the buzziest ones fill quickly with new businesses.
 We see a crowded marketplace in the future for cannabis products, but with a frequently changing industry of regulations at the state and federal levels, cannabis startups will need to move fast to keep up.
 (And they’ll need pretty significant financial resources.)

 Strong branding and marketing for your products will be essential for racing past the competition.
-Developing creative work focused on your target market is what we do for food, beverage and agriculture businesses.
+Developing creative work focused on your target market is what we do for food, beverage, and agriculture businesses.
 Contact us to talk about your new business goals and how we can help you reach them.